SilverGeekPanda/Datadog_Screenshots/testmd.md

 <a title="APM">
 <img src="https://github.com/SilverGeekPanda/Datadog_Screenshots/blob/Pictures/APM/APM_Failed.png"></a>

-But at this step, no traces has been sent so the APM dashboard has not been created.
+But at this step, no traces have been sent to the APM dashboard has not been created.
 I am still looking why it is stuck on this.
-It will be greate if we can exchange about that.
+It will be great if we can exchange about that.
 I did not post an issue because this is my last day and my last hours.

 ### Bonus Question
 * What is the difference between a Service and a Resource? <br/>

-According to the documentation, a Service is a set of processes that do the same job while a Resource is particular for a service.
+According to the documentation, a Service is a set of processes that do the same job.
+While a Resource is particular for a service.

 ## 5 - Final Question
 ### Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

 ### Is there anything creative you would use Datadog for?
-The first thing who come in my mind was to combine my electronic background with my sea lover side.
-It could be really fun to build a device with an embedded camera and wireless communication, as LoRa or Sigfox for really longue distance coverage.
-Then I will place this device in front of the sea, and with a little bit of image processing collect the data of the swell, wing, temperature and any weather informations.
-Then thanks to Datadog, it could be easier to find the best time to pull out the surfboard from the garage and take a amazing ride !
+The first thing that occurred to me  was to combine my electronic background with my sea lover’s side.
+It could be really fun to build a device with an embedded camera and wireless communication, as Lora or Sigfox for really long distance coverage.
+Then I will place this device in front of the sea, and with a bit of Image processing collect the data of the swell, wind, temperature and any weather information.
+Then thanks to Datadog, it could be easier to find the best time to pull out the surfboard from the garage and take an amazing ride!

-## 6 - Conclusion